-5.56 Given that the tilted balance at NPPF paragraph 11 d) is engaged in this case, it is reiterated that the proposal should be considered against the presumption in favour of sustainable development set out within the Framework.
+5.51 Given that the tilted balance at NPPF paragraph 11 d) is engaged in this case, it is reiterated that the proposal should be considered against the presumption in favour of sustainable development set out within the Framework.
 Having regard to the three key objectives of sustainable development set out at paragraph 8 of the NPPF, the proposed development complies as follows:

-- a) an economic objective - the proposal will make a small contribution to the local building industry and associated trades in constructing the new dwelling.
-Furthermore, occupiers of the new dwelling will help to support local services and facilities.
-The proposal complies with the economic objective of sustainable development. - b) a social objective - the proposal provides a suitable site for the creation of a new dwelling in close proximity to local services and facilities including schools, public transport and work opportunities within Horsham.
-The proposal will also make a modest but important contribution to the supply of new homes within the District and will provide an opportunity for a self-build home.
+- a) an economic objective - the proposal will make a small contribution to the local building industry and associated trades in constructing the new dwellings.
+Furthermore, occupiers of the new dwellings will help to support local services and facilities.
+The proposal complies with the economic objective of sustainable development. - b) a social objective - the proposal provides a suitable site for the creation of two new dwellings in close proximity to local services and facilities including schools, public transport and work opportunities.
+The proposal will also make a modest but important contribution to the supply of new homes within the district (contributing towards the Council's windfall target) and will provide an opportunity for two self-build homes.
 The proposal complies with the social objective of sustainable development.

-- c) an environmental objective - The proposal makes efficient use of previously developed land and no harm will result to the visual amenities of the countryside landscape.
-The proposed dwelling is sustainably located, it is of highly sustainable design, Water Neutrality is demonstrated and no harm will be caused to biodiversity or trees.
-To demonstrate these points, the application is accompanied by a Sustainability Report, a Water Neutrality Report, a Preliminary Ecological Appraisal and Arboricultural information.
+- c) an environmental objective - The proposal makes effective use of land and no harm will result to the visual amenities of the countryside landscape.
+The proposed dwellings are sustainably located, of highly sustainable design and water neutrality is demonstrated.
+This planning application is also supported by information in respect of ecology and trees.
 The proposal complies with the environmental objective of sustainable development.